This week, while much of the world remains on pause, we’re taking the opportunity to take a step back and regroup on

-To help you further that thinking, I offer today nine fundamental issues you must consider at this getting-started stage of your go-overseas adventure:
+To help you further that thinking, I offer today nine fundamental issues you must consider at this getting-started stage of your go-overseas process:

 As I said, if you’re moving with a significant other or with other family members, you must work to consider every issue and to address every question together, and you must allow all sides a voice.
 Making a success of a new life overseas requires energy, commitment, and a positive attitude.
 You don’t want to force someone into it.

 If you’re planning to move with children, then at least one of your priorities is clear: The children.
 You’ll want to take their comfort, care, security, and education into account above all else.

 Critical Issue #2: How concerned are you with what your family and friends think?